 Sports Ball Shop are committed to providing an unrivalled range of rugby balls, featuring the leading brands and a variety of prices, sizes and specification.

 Gilbert have been involved with the sport since 1823 and have been supplying the official rugby world cup ball since 1995.
 They were again the supplier for the 2011 rugby world cup in New Zealand.
-They are also acknowledged as the official match ball supplier and are the prefered choice for 8 of the top 10 rugby playing nations, including England, South Africa and Australia.
+They are also acknowledged as the official match ball supplier and are the preferred choice for 8 of the top 10 rugby playing nations, including England, South Africa and Australia.